NYC vaccine mandate: Police, fire unions warn of possible staffing 'crisis' as deadline looms

 "I don't think the mayor understands what's going to happen on November 1st," Ansbro said during a Wednesday press conference.
 "You're going to see dozens and dozens of firehouses closed.
 You're going to see response times climb.
 It is inevitable.
 Lives are going to be lost.
 That is irrefutable."

-Also on Wednesday, a New York judge refused a city police union’s request to delay the vaccine mandate.
+Also on Wednesday, a judge rejected a NYC police union’s effort to delay the vaccine mandate.
 Judge Lizette Colon also set a Nov.
-12 court date for city officials to defend the mandate against the Police Benevolent Association’s (PBA) lawsuit, which seeks to have it deemed illegal.
+12 court date for local government officials to defend the mandate against the Police Benevolent Association’s (PBA) lawsuit, which argues that it's illegal.

 In a statement posted on the PBA’s Twitter, union president Patrick Lynch said Colon’s ruling "sets the city up for a real crisis."